bptlab/orion/Demonstration/Sepsis/README.md

 ## Detect Change Patterns and Relationships between Change Patterns

 These two steps do not need any user interaction, which take around 5 minutes in total for Sepsis.
-What happens in the background can be read in the respective paper [3,4].
+What happens in the background can be read in the respective papers [3,4].

+## Explore Change Patterns

+This is the exploration part of the tool.
+To explore detected change patterns, we implemented a heatmap, which illustrates slices of the OLAP cube, storing all change patterns.

 [1] Cremerius, J., Weske, M.: Supporting domain data selection in data-enhanced process models.
 In: Wirtschaftsinformatik 2022 Proceedings 3 (2022)